stratapp/stratapp-website/_posts/2019-06-14-principles-by-ray-dalio.md

 Radical transparency delivers on the new social contract of millennials:

-_"First show me you are committed, then you’ll see my commitment!"_
+_First show me you are committed, then you’ll see my commitment!_

 Imagine if radical transparency could sit within an easy to view strategic context: